gijsbers/pgn2fen/README.md

   move                 - A move number.

-  w/b                  - OPTIONAL.
-Position reached after (w)hite or (b)lack move.
+  w/b                  - OPTIONAL side to move.
 Defaults to w.

-  output_position.fen  - OPTIONAL.
-Output file.
-If not specified the output will be written to stdout.
+  output_position.fen  - OPTIONAL output file.
+Defaults to stdout.

 For example, if game.png contains: